 allora & calzadilla

-Jennifer Allora received a BA from the University of Richmond in Virginia (1996) and an MS from the Massachusetts Institute of Technology (2003); Guillermo Calzadilla received a BFA from Escuela de Artes Plásticas, San Juan, Puerto Rico (1996) and an MFA from Bard College (2001).
-Collaborating since 1995, Allora & Calzadilla were finalists for the Hugo Boss Prize (2006) and the Nam June Paik Award (2006).
-They are the recipients of other prizes, including: the Gwangju Biennial Prize (2004); Penny McCall Foundation Grant (2003); Joan Mitchell Foundation Grant (2002) and the Cintas Fellowship (2002-2001).
+Jennifer Allora received a BA from the University of Richmond in Virginia (1996) and an MS from MIT- Massachusetts Institute of Technology (2003); Guillermo Calzadilla received a BFA from the Escuela de Artes Plásticas in Puerto Rico (1996) and an MFA from Bard College in New York (2001).
+Collaborating since 1995, Allora & Calzadilla are the recipients of grants and awards from the Gwangju Biennial (2004); the Penny McCall Foundation (2003); the Joan Mitchell Foundation (2002), and the Cintas Fellowship (2002-2001).
+In 2006 they were finalists for both the Hugo Boss Prize and the Nam June Paik Award.

-Allora and Calzadilla currently live and work in San Juan, Puerto Rico.
+Allora & Calzadilla live and work in San Juan, Puerto Rico.